Updated February 3, 2020.

 It took nine people four months to complete this tableau of surveillance capitalism.

 It is a rare glimpse into the vast ecosystem of the ad tech industry: seven thousand four hundred companies, of the most well-known are Google, Twitter, Apple, Microsoft and LinkedIn.

 This is the industry behind behavioral advertisement, real time bidding and data harvesting, so big that it might seem impossible to do anything about.

 But the very point and mission of Cookiebot, our unique scanning technology and cookie solution is to instill a balance through transparency and self-determination of the as-is unchecked monetization of personal information.

-A cookie script from Cookiebot enables website owners to protect their end-users’ privacy and ensures a safeguarding of their personal information, so that it doesn’t end up circulating the vast behavioral markets without their knowledge and consent.
+A cookie script with its cookie consent text from Cookiebot enables website owners to protect their end-users’ privacy and ensures a safeguarding of their personal information, so that it doesn’t end up circulating the vast behavioral markets without their knowledge and consent.

 Our cookie scanner installs a window and reveal for all to see the behavioral markets of surveillance capitalism.